techiescamp/linux-foundation-coupon/README.md

 >Note: You have one year of validity to appear for the certification exam after registration

->Validity: This coupon is valid through September 17, 2024
+>Validity: This offer is extended till September 20, 2024

 ## [UpTo 40% OFF] Linux Foundation DevOps Sale